Joint Ranging and Phase Offset Estimation for Multiple Drones using ADS-B Signatures: Simulation

 and

 with $\hat{r}_k$ as the estimated range of the $k$th drone and $\hat{\theta}_{\ell,k}$ as the \ac{po} of the $k$th drone at the $\ell$th receive antenna.
-The \ac{em} algorithm was run with $100$ different random initial values by using the $k$-means$++$ initialization.
+The \ac{em} algorithm was run with $100$ different random initial values by using the $k$-means$++$ initialization, and we considered the minimization problem in \eqref{eq:ls2} for reordering estimation.
 The number of Monte Carlo runs is $10^4$.
-We considered the minimization problem in \eqref{eq:ls2} for reordering estimation.